ibm-cloud-docs/Registry/registry_helm_charts.md

     ```
     {: pre}

-3. You can list only the charts in the trash for the namespace that you are interested in by running the following command, where `<namespace>` is your namespace.
+3. You can list only the charts in the trash for the namespace that you are interested in by running the following command, where `NAMESPACE` is your namespace.

     ```txt
-    ibmcloud cr trash-list --restrict <namespace>
+    ibmcloud cr trash-list --restrict NAMESPACE
     ```
     {: pre}